How To Run Without Losing Muscle Mass + 10 Effective Ways To Do So

 A runner seated, holding her head.

-How to Run Without Losing Muscle Mass
+How To Run Without Losing Muscle Mass

 It should be possible to preserve your muscle mass while training for a marathon or other running event, even if you have a fast metabolism and do not want to lose any weight.
-Similarly, if you’re wondering how to run without losing muscle mass while still losing body fat, follow the principles below:

-#1: Spend Time Lifting Weights
+#1: Spend Time Weight Lifting

-The goal of these workouts should be to build muscular strength and size, rather than muscular endurance.
-From a practical standpoint, this means lift the heaviest weights you can safely handle with proper form for 4-10 reps per set rather than lighter weights for 12-15 reps or more.
+From a practical standpoint, this means lifting the heaviest weights you can safely handle with proper form for 4-10 reps per set rather than lighter weights for 12-15 reps or more.

-Higher loads trigger your hormones and muscle fibers to get bigger and stronger—an anabolic effect—which can help counter the tissue breakdown—catabolic effect—of long distance running.
+Higher loads trigger your hormones and muscle fibers to get bigger and stronger—an anabolic effect—which can help counter the tissue breakdown—catabolic effect—of long-distance running.

 A group of protein-filled foods including eggs, cheese, milk, seeds, meat and poultry.